-- Faster simulations (calculations for many sites take minutes compared to hours in case of full BLMs) at the cost of a small, acceptable decrease in precision compensated by an increase in conservatism. - More feasible to implement with national/regional phys-chem monitoring practice: (less physico-chemical input parameters required (only pH, DOC and Ca), again at the cost of a small, acceptable decrease in precision compensated by an increase in conservatism). - More user-friendly environment (e.g. input of physico-chemistry in the more common mg/L instead mol per litre), software (an excel information allows for more flexibility and ease-of-use compared to a stand-alone package) and output (e.g. excel tables instead of text files), and automatic processing for entire ecotoxicity data set / Species Sensitivity Distribution instead of normalising species by species in case of full BLM.
+- Faster simulations (calculations for many sites take minutes compared to hours in case of full BLMs) at the cost of a small, acceptable decrease in precision compensated by an increase in conservatism. - More feasible to implement with national/regional phys-chem monitoring practice: (less physico-chemical input parameters required (only pH, DOC and Ca), again at the cost of a small, acceptable decrease in precision compensated by an increase in conservatism). - More user-friendly environment (e.g., input of physico-chemistry in the more common mg/L instead mol per litre), software (general user familiarity with MS excel commands and operation allows for more flexibility and ease-of-use compared to a stand-alone package) and output (e.g. excel tables instead of text files), and automatic processing for entire ecotoxicity data set / Species Sensitivity Distribution instead of normalising species by species in case of full BLM.